hmrc/customs-declarations-end-to-end-service-guide/source/documentation/submitting-customs-declarations.html.md

 For both import and export declarations.

-When you bring goods into the UK you must make a full declaration unless you are authorised and can use simplified declarations.
+When you bring goods into the UK you must make a full declaration unless you are authorised to use simplified declarations.

 ## Submit new declaration